Home

 Close Window to return to main page

 Darlington West Cemetery contains 59 Commonwealth burials of the First World War and 126 from the Second.
-The war graves plot also contains one non-war burial and there four war graves of other nationalities in the cemetery.
+The war graves plot also contains one non-war burial and there are four war graves of other nationalities in the cemetery.

 Private George Creaser